 Once we have developed the Pentaho ETL job to perform certain objective as per the business requirement suggested, it needs to be run in order to populate fact tables or business reports.
 If we are having job holding couple of transformations and not very complex requirement it can be run manually with the help of PDI framework itself.

-While dealing with real time Pentaho ETL jobs consisting of large number of jobs and transformations and lots of parallel and sequential job processing involved, running these kind of job from PDI framework locally is not reliable method as it is error prone.
-As if the job runs on PDI framework it is actually running on local machine which is intended to failures due to physical or network issues.
+While dealing with real-time Pentaho ETL jobs consisting of a large number of jobs and transformations and lots of parallel and sequential job processing involved, running this kind of job from the PDI framework locally is not a reliable method as it is an error prone.
+As the job runs on the PDI framework it is running on a local machine that is intended to fail due to physical or network problems.

-Another thing is that real time production level job requires lots of computational power and network bandwidth which local systems unable to provide and we need to host these jobs on production servers satisfying the all the computational requirements.
+Another thing is that a real-time production level job requires lots of computational power and network bandwidth which local systems are unable to provide and we need to host these jobs on production servers satisfying all the computational requirements.

-So once the jobs are deployed on production servers, it need to be run as per schedule or manually.
-Every complex Data Warehouse system has requirement to run those jobs at certain fixed schedule as most of jobs are dependent on each other.
+So once the jobs are deployed on production servers, they need to be run as per schedule or manually.
+Every complex Data Warehouse system has a requirement to run those jobs at a certain fixed schedule as most jobs are dependent on each other.

 Scheduling is just one aspect of running ETL tasks in a production environment.
 Additional measures must be taken to allow system administrators to quickly verify and, if necessary, diagnose and repair the data integration process.
 For example, there must be some form of notification to confirm whether automated execution has taken place.
 In addition, data must be gathered to measure how well the processes are executed.
 We refer to these activities as monitoring.

 In this Pentaho Data Integration tutorial, we take a closer look at the tools and techniques to run Pentaho Kettle jobs and transformations in a production environment.
 There are lots of methods through which we can schedule the PDI jobs.

 - Manual scripting through pan or kitchen commands